ScottLogic/blog/garora/posts/2024-04-23-noJS-2-stochastic-boogaloo.md

 categories:
   - Tech
 layout: default_post
 summary: Everyone loves CSS!
-Continuing in my obsession, I have created a tictactoe game, with an option to have a CPU that plays randommly.
+Continuing in my obsession, I have created a tictactoe game, with an option to have a CPU that plays randomly.
 This was made without any javascript, only used HTML and CSS.
 In this blog post I discuss how I made it
 category: Tech
 image: garora/assets/2024-06-26/icon.png
 ---

+NEBytes

 This is part two to [this post](https://blog.scottlogic.com/2022/01/20/noJS-making-a-calculator-in-pure-css-html.html) where I explain how I made this pure CSS [calculator](https://quarknerd.github.io/noJS/calc.html).
-Next up I made [tictactoe](), which isn't in itself that an intersting extension, but the challenge came in adding a CPU to play "randommly".
+Next up I made [tictactoe](), which isn't in itself that an interesting extension, but the challenge came in adding a CPU to play "randomly".
 In this blog post I ~~make a case for my sanity~~ explain how I made it.

 ## Rules
 The only thing I wrote was html and css.
 No HAML or SCSS or any other pre-processors.
 The no javascript is enforced by testing the app with javascript disabled by the browser.
 You can view my full codebase [here](https://github.com/QuarkNerd/noJS/).